-Irina Trichkovska advises clients on a broad range of EU law issues with a particular focus on EU competition and State aid matters.
-She also advises on EU regulatory law.
+Irina Trichkovska is counsel in the EU/Competition team of White & Case's Brussels office, with extensive experience in advising corporate and public clients on a broad range of EU law issues, with a particular focus on EU competition, State aid and regulatory matters.

-Irina has also interned for the European Commission's Directorate General for Competition on the Financial Crisis Task Force, where she worked on State aid cases involving various financial institutions affected by the crisis.
+Irina has also interned for the Commission's DG Competition with the Financial Crisis Task Force dealing with high profile restructuring State aid cases concerning financial institutions affected by the 2008 crisis.

-Representing Bulgarian Energy Holding in an antitrust probe, AT.39767–BEH Electricity, before the Commission, which was terminated with commitments and without an infringement finding;
+Successful representation of Bulgarian Energy Holding and bringing to an end the Commission's antitrust probe, AT.39767–BEH Electricity, with an innovative remedy and without an infringement finding;

 Advising a major energy company on questions of EU unbundling legislation and on EU merger rules in a Phase II case;

-Advising a wide range of European and Asian clients during the negotiations of their LNG contracts, and, in particular, on the competition aspects; and
+Advising a wide range of European and Asian clients in the negotiations of their LNG contracts, and, in particular, on the competition aspects;

 ECHR and EU human rights litigation and advisory work for governments, companies and individuals.